-This project will investigate:
+This project investigated:

 - a workflow for a 3D integration and reconstruction of the campus site from different data sources